 We have implemented a simple Erlang library which carries out calculations using ultrametric distances.
+It takes as input a tree to get machines which are close or far away, respectively.
+Eventually we intend to merge this library with the attribute library.

-It takes as input a tree (represented as an Erlang term) which describes the structure of a network of Erlang VMs, and then uses closed discs to describe VMs at various distances.
-The library includes a choose\nodes/2 function similar to that in the attribute library: one can select machines by making calls of the type or choose\nodes (Nodes, {dist, gt, 0.8})
+(represented as an Erlang term) which describes the structure of a network of Erlang VMs, and then uses closed discs to describe VMs at various distances.
+The library includes a choose_nodes/2 function similar to that in the attribute library: one can select machines by making calls of the type or

+'''

+choose_nodes (Nodes, {dist, le, 0.2})

+'''